NATURAL GAS DRIVES MEXICO’S TRANSITION AND PROVIDES OPPORTUNITY

 Q: How does Diavaz balance its focus on creating value for customers with its commitment to environmental protection and safety standards?

-A: We seek to provide a value proposition that benefits our clients, always taking into account the security and quality protocols necessary to avoid incidents of any kind and unforeseen events.
-We take care of our emissions as they contain methane.
+A: We seek to provide a value proposition that benefits customers, always taking into account safety protocols. safety and quality necessary to avoid incidents of any kind and unforeseen events We take care of our emissions as they contain methane.
 We have CEA ASEA regulations and internal controls that help us keep emissions low and protect the environment.
 In addition, we care for the communities that are close to us.
-The company has assistance programs with local authorities to empower these communities.

 Q: What were the company’s biggest achievements in 2022?

 A: Our most important achievement has been growth.
 We welcome around 13,000 to 14,000 customers per year in Monterrey.
 Our commercial segment is present not only in Monterrey but also in the rest of Nuevo León, Tamaulipas and the state of Coahuila.
 Center and west of the country as well.
 We have also made great progress in convincing companies, especially trucking companies, to switch from diesel to natural gas.
 In addition, Diavaz is reaching out to more industries, such as automotive manufacturing, food, pharmaceuticals and others, using virtual pipelines.
+Operational safety and environmental protection have been one of our top priorities.

 DIAVAZ is a 100% Mexican-owned holding and holding company.
 It provides specialized services through its 4 divisions: DIAVAZ Oil Services, DIAVAZ Midstream, DEP Oil & Gas and Gas and Power.

-Diavaz Gas and Energy Director
+Source: Mexicobusiness Ricardo Ortiz Diavaz Gas and Energy Director